Stefan Mazurkiewicz: Life and career

+Following Janiszewski’s death in 1920, Mazurkiewicz and Sierpiński assumed responsibility for editing Fundamenta Mathematicae, the journal he had established.

 The Hahn-Mazurkiewicz theorem, a basic result on curves prompted by the phenomenon of space-filling curves, is named for Mazurkiewicz and Hans Hahn.
 His 1935 paper Sur l'existence des continus indécomposables is generally considered the most elegant piece of work in point-set topology.